gamemanual0/gm0/source/docs/appendix/glossary.rst

     Servoblocks
         Servoblocks, sold by Servocity/Actobotics,
-        are a way to mount servos to the Actobotics system.
+        are a way to mount :term:`servos <Servo>` to the Actobotics system.
         It is by far the best way to mount servos because it decreases the load on the servo spline, which is the weakest part of the servo.
         This is because under load, the servo spline teeth can easily become